Parent-Child Interaction Therapy

 - Increased parental calmness and confidence during discipline.

 With consistent attendance and homework completion, PCIT can be completed within 12-20 sessions, though treatment is not time-limited.
-Treatment is considered complete when you have mastered both sets of skills and rate your child’s behavior within normal limits on a behavior rating scale.
+Treatment is considered complete when you have mastered both sets of skills and rate your child’s behaviors within the average range for their age on a behavior rating scale.